slackapi/bolt-js/docs/_future/deploy_your_app.md

 At this step your app should be live, listening for messages, events, or whatever else you have coded up!
 Go ahead and jump into a workspace with your app to test things out! 🚀

-Now would be a terrific time to try tripping your Trigger to test that your Workflows are executing as expected - though check that you're not running the app locally!
+Now would be a terrific time to try tripping your Trigger to test that your Workflows are executing as expected - however, make sure to confirm that you're not running the app locally!
+A successfully deployed Heroku app is one that is not running locally and will still fully execute your Trigger and all functionality associated with it.

-And sometimes problems arise in the deployment process that can be difficult to spot.
-If your app doesn't seem to be running, [inspecting the activity logs](#activity-logs) may reveal the source of the problem.
+> 💡 Sometimes problems arise in the deployment process that can be difficult to spot.
+If your app doesn't seem to be running or executing functionality from your Triggers, [inspecting the activity logs](#activity-logs) may reveal the source of the problem.

 ### Updating the code {#update-code}